 Misko’s ‘Treasure of Awakening’ quest

 The first thing to do is to head to Goronbi River Cave.
 However, be aware that this cave has extremely high levels of unbearable heat.
-Ideally you will need the Flamebreaker Armor to enter.
-We were able to avoid damage with the Flamebreaker chest piece, the Desert Voe Headband, and a heat resistant meal.
+Ideally you will need the Flamebreaker Armor or a fireproof elixir to enter.

 Goronbi River Cave is located in the Eldin region, in a valley southwest of Death Mountain.
 The coordinates are (1423, 2100, 0286).

 Defeat the Horriblin at the entrance.
 Go inside, hop over the lava directly in front of you, and open the chest for a ruby.
 Then turn around and jump towards the lava waterfall.
 (Don’t touch it, obviously!)
 There are two ore deposits you can break on the left here.